-In creating IHLRN, it was Virginia Satir’s intent to create a welcoming and inclusive community in which participants could learn from each other, from the experience of being in the group, and present new or original material AND be in a beautiful and inspiring setting.
+In creating IHLRN, it was Virginia Satir’s intent to create a welcoming and inclusive community in which participants could learn from each other, from the experience of being in the group, present new or original material, and be in a beautiful, inspiring setting.
 This week long meeting offers a unique opportunity for learning, sharing and fellowship in the Satir model.
 IHLRN has been meeting for 50 years continuing to bring together people who were closely associated with Virginia and those who are interested in her ideas.

 What makes this conference unique:

-** Any participant may offer a workshop.
-Though most topics are clinical and about the Satir model, topics range, based on the expertise and interests of those participating
+• Any participant may offer a workshop.
+Though most topics are clinical and about the Satir model, topics range based on the expertise and interests of those participating.

-** International in scope – there are opportunities for sharing and networking with clinicians from other countries
+• International in scope – there are opportunities for sharing and networking with clinicians from other countries

-** Continuing education credits hours are available for many workshops
+• Continuing education credits are available for many workshops

 Community was very important to Virginia.
 In addition to IHLRN, she establised two other organizations that are still going strong many years after her death in 1988.
 One is The Virginia Satir Global Network whose mission is to further the creation of healthy and just relationships based on Satir teachings.
 Click the following link to visit their website The Virginia Satir Global Network The other is Satir Family Camp, a week long experience in which families camp together and share Virginia's teachings.
 Click the following link to visit their website Satir Family Camp

 IHLRN SCHOLARSHIP FUND